ajcasagrande/ajcasagrande.github.io/blog/esp-idf-size-performance.md

-# How I Increased the Performance of an Open Source Python Script by 50x
+# How I Made an Open Source Python Script Run 50x Faster

 I want to take a chance to explore in depth how I increased the performance of a python script by **50x** (Yes, 50 times faster) within a very popular open source repository with over 14.3k stars on GitHub.